Forced Entry (1975 film)

 Forced Entry (also known as The Last Victim) is a 1975 American horror film by director Jim Sotos.
-The film is an PG-rated (Re-rated R later) remake of a 1973 pornographic horror film of the same name by director Shaun Costello.
+The film is a PG-rated (Re-rated R later) remake of a 1973 pornographic horror film of the same name by director Shaun Costello.

 Plot

-A maniac with a history of child abuse takes to murdering women.
+The plot centers on a psychopath who is on a violent spree as he randomly stalks and invades the homes of suburban women whom he considers to be whores.
+His modus operandi is to break in, terrorize, rape, and murder his victims while recording their pleas and his crimes on a portable tape recorder.

+One day, Nancy, a young and pretty housewife, accepts a ride from a stranger, unaware that he is a stalker who has been following her for some time.
+She manipulates his emotions to stay alive and kill him.